Other benefit changes

 Since April 2013, local council tax support schemes have replaced council tax benefit, with each council implementing its own scheme.
 Under council tax support, most working age claimants have to pay something towards their council tax bill.

 If you are affected, you should have received information from your council, outlining how much you have to pay.
-If you are not sure whether you are affected, or want to know more, you should contact your council.
+If you want to know more, you should contact your council.

-Also since April 2013 community care grants and crisis loans for general living expenses have been abolished, and replaced with new local provision within each council.
+Since April 2013, community care grants and crisis loans for general living expenses have also been abolished and replaced with new local provision within each council.
 More information about provision in your area is available from your council.

 Personal independence payment

-Personal independence payment is a new benefit being introduced from April 2013 to replace disability living allowance for eligible people aged 16 to 64.
+Personal independence payment is a new benefit that was introduced in April 2013 to replace disability living allowance for eligible people aged 16 to 64.

 It helps towards some of the extra costs arising from a long term ill-health condition or disability and is based on how a person's condition affects them, not the condition they have.
 It is not means-tested or subject to tax and it is payable to people who are both in and out of work.